 As of now I would never go higher than a 14.6V absorption setting on flooded lead acid, even though I successfully did get over 8 years from T105’s I charged at the 14.8V Trojan was recommending.
 The secret there is that those batteries never saw over 100F temperatures and spent most of their time at far less, plus they were treated gently with most daily discharges at less than 15%.
 Also, having only 4 batteries means that all have two sides exposed to cooling air.
 Putting 8 big batteries in a box turns out to be a big problem.
 We also moved our house on wheels if we got too hot.
 It is a bit hard to move a house, so I am now doing things a lot differently.

 I have spent the past two months doing daily SG checks and experimenting with the new Crown 14.5V recommended setting and keeping a daily log.
 As expected, it is a bit difficult for this to work on short winter days, but I have been tweaking things and working with Crown.
 New recommendations are in the works and when you see them, know that they have gotten quite a bit of input from me.
 Basically, you need at least 2 hours of 14.5V absorption to recover from discharges down to 75% SOC and another hour or more if you go to 50%.
-Pay attention here… The quality of the charge controller can make a huge difference in the charging late in absorption and if you use anything but Morningstar, you better be extra careful in paying attention to the next thing I say.
+(I am now using three hours, but I do have a lot of batteries for the solar power on my roof.)
+Pay attention here… The quality of the charge controller can make a huge difference in the charging late in absorption (more time may be needed) and if you use anything but Morningstar, you better be extra careful in paying attention to the next thing I say.
 Daily spot checks with a hydrometer are critical to verifying this is working for a few weeks after system start up and rechecking when going into winter is a must.
 If you decide to use AGM’s (and cannot use a hydrometer) you will need to do some verification that you are overcharging enough to keep them healthy.
 The Trimetric TM2030 has a new readout that will help, rPC (returned % of charge).
 At first I thought this was going to scare people, but I now find that looking at this on recovery days does indeed give you a good handle on whether or not you truly are recharged even if the SOC says you are.
 If you see large overcharge numbers either you have the voltage set way too high or the batteries are failing.
 Even a Trimetric will never be 100% accurate and by just trusting any meter, you risk early battery death from under charging.
 Custom programming of temperature compensation has proven to be the answer to the need for more voltage during winter, plus lower voltage in summer to reduce heat.
 I use double the generally recommended .003 V per cell per degree Celsius.
 This gives me 30V in cold conditions with no gassing to speak of and nearly no water use.
 It is like using 29.2V (14.6) in winter and 28.8V (14.4) in summer.
 I will be closely monitoring this spring to make sure this still works as the batteries warm.

 One other thing I must add.
 In the AGM world I hear Full River is recommending some insane voltage and Life Line is now at 14.6V.
 Are you kidding me?
 They have over reacted to all of the undercharging problems and it is going to end in disaster there, too.
 Follow their recommendations at your own risk.
 I would never set an AGM system at over 14.4V.
 Crown’s still relatively new Crown 1 line is extremely successful.
 They are very competitive with batteries made in the USA.
 Give this some thought if you have the money or are space challenged for watering and hydrometer checks.